afahadanwer/kubernetes-with-twn/README.md

 Steps to get all deployments, pods and corresponding services

-  kubectl get all
+  kubectl get all,
-  kubectl get configmap
+  kubectl get configmap,
-  kubectl get secret
+  kubectl get secret,

 Steps to delete the cluster of mongoDB and mongoExpress via configuration yaml files